 To make sure credit provider is licensed, you can check ASIC Profession Register.

-Which is the best place to apply for a personal loan?
+Which is the best place to apply for a loan?

 There are quite a lot of loan companies.
 We recommend you refrain from cooperating with companies that provide dubious service or companies with bad customer reviews.
-On our site you will find reliable companies that have been working in the field of crediting for a long time; among them – and others.
+On our site you will find reliable companies that have been working in the field of crediting for a long time.

 MoneyGuru24 is not a bank, lender, broker or product issuer.
 MoneyGuru24 is not owned by a financial institution but is an independent company owned by private shareholders.
 All information provided on MoneyGuru24 has general and informative nature.
 Although MoneyGuru24 covers wide range of loan products and providers, keep in mind that those are not the only options available in the market and may not be the best fit for you.
 We do not consider your personal circumstances and financial situation and we are not recommending any particular products.
 If you choose to apply for a loan product through MoneyGuru24 website you will be dealing directly with the loan provider not with MoneyGuru24.
 It is recommended for you to read all relevant documentation given by the loan provider before accepting any financial product offer.